-It’s true that foreign persons can own an LLC (Limited Liability Company) in the U.S., even if they do not reside in the U.S. There are no requirements for owners of an LLC to be citizens or residents of the U.S. You can even be the owner of a single-member LLC as a foreign person.
+When it comes to establishing a foreign-owned business, foreign persons can own an LLC (Limited Liability Company) in the U.S., even if they do not reside in the U.S. There are no requirements for owners of an LLC to be citizens or residents of the U.S. But, that’s not to say that restrictions and special requirements don't exist (more on further down).

 However, if you are a foreign national who does not reside in the U.S. and does not have legal status to work in the U.S., you don’t have to be the sole owner of your LLC.
 You might want to partner with a U.S. citizen or legal resident of the U.S. (or another LLC owned by a U.S. citizen/legal resident) in order to share legal ownership of your U.S.-based LLC.
 Luckily, the LLC gives great flexibility for ownership structure, even for foreign owners.

 Whether you're a U.S. resident looking to do business in a new state, or a non-U.S. resident looking to form an LLC, we have all the details on how to start your business.